nosas/blog/toonvision/multiclassification/article.md

 ## ToonVision

 ToonVision is my computer vision project for teaching a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2003.
-The objective is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem where the bots progress through the game together.
+The project's objective is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem where the bots progress through the game together.
+In the process, I will explain the intricacies of building computer vision models, setting up static and real-time (stream) data pipelines, and visualizing results and progress.

 ---
 ## Classification